Last updated on October 27th, 2023 at 15:18

-An espresso does not have more caffeine than other brewing mechanism and processes.
+An espresso does not have more caffeine than other brewing mechanisms and processes.
 However, the amount of caffeine per fluid ounce of coffee is higher.

-The meaning of “Espresso” is from the high pressure technique and the brew time is rather quick and made in typically 25 to 30 seconds.
-The word espresso, is in reference to forcing pressurised steam or hot water.
+The meaning of “espresso” is from the high pressure technique and the brew time is rather quick and made in typically 25 to 30 seconds.
+The word espresso is in reference to forcing pressurized steam or hot water.